primaryobjects/missionariescannibals/readme.md

 Missionaries and Cannibals in R
 =========

-Solves the classic Missionaries and Cannibals AI problem using the R programming language.
+Solves the classic Missionaries and Cannibals artificial intelligence problem using the R programming language.
+Why not?
 See http://www.aiai.ed.ac.uk/~gwickler/missionaries.html

 Rules
 ---